edpe/jam/README.md

 * Agents are repelled by other agents and seek isolation when **Social Need** is satisfied or when **Social Energy** is sufficiently depleted

-* There is an *X%* chance of spawning a new agent on direct social contact
+* Agents spawn offspring at a random interval

 * Agent's ability to regenerate and drain the **Social Need** and **Social Energy** of others is unique to the agent